robaho/go-trader/README.md

 **4 market makers can perform 16k round-trip quotes/sec**

 Using the gRPC connector:

-**1 market maker can perform 10k round-trip quotes/sec**

-**4 market makers can perform 25k round-trip quotes/sec**

-Using branch 'fixed', which use the high-performance fixed point library [fixed](https://github.com/robaho/fixed), and gRPC:

 **1 market maker can perform 12k round-trip quotes/sec**